kparc/kcc/README.md

 4 32
 ```

-What we also know that k actively encourages us to omit brackets whenever possible, so lets do exactly that:
+What we also know that 𝒌 actively encourages us to omit brackets whenever possible, so lets do exactly that:

 ```q
  l t r       /exactly the same as l[t[r]]